Kuumba Singers Alumni Association

 Visiting the Cambridge-Boston Area?

-We would like to cordially invite all alumni visiting the Cambridge-Boston area to please contact our president, Danitra Wansley and/or grace us with an appearance at any of our rehearsals.
+We would like to cordially invite all alumni visiting the Cambridge-Boston area to please contact our president, Haven Jones and/or grace us with an appearance at any of our rehearsals.
 Please do not hesitate to contact us.

 The Kuumba Singers' Annual Fund was established in 2006 in order to secure an endowment for the organization and assist in the general functioning of the choir.
 Please support The Kuumba Singers by making a donation today.
-Donations are tax-deductible.
+Tax-deductible donations can be made with checks payable to "Harvard University" or "President and Fellows of Harvard College."
+Otherwise, the check can be made out to The Kuumba Singers of Harvard College.
 We thank you so much for your continued support!

 Hero ($1000-above); Angel ($500-$999); Benefactor ($250-$499); Patron ($100-$249); Booster ($50-$99); Friend (up to $49)